ZachSyv/RL-Juggle_Agent/README.md

 # Template for Isaac Lab Projects

+# TODOs

+## Model

+- Make a flipped version of the hand in thr usd file
+- Add an additional joint so the forearm can move as well

+## Learning

+- Impliment PPO

 ## Overview

 This project/repository serves as a template for building projects or extensions based on Isaac Lab.